 (click to enlarge)

-Lay the shirt block face down on your ironing board and give it a quick press from the back to smooth out any ripples.
-Unroll enough lightweight Fusible Interfacing and place it bumpy side down onto the back of the shirt.
+Lay the shirt block face down on your ironing board, and give it a quick press from the back to smooth out any ripples.
+Unroll enough lightweight fusible interfacing and place it bumpy side down onto the back of the shirt.
 Line up at least two sides with the edges of the shirt block.
 Give it a quick press, moving the iron over the majority of the shirt block.
-You will want to use steam for this, it helps melt those bumps (glue dots) onto the shirt.
+You'll want to use steam for this, it helps melt those bumps (glue dots) onto the shirt.

 Do not try and press from the front of the shirt, this is tempting to get it to stick better, but you could melt the emblem right off the shirt!

 Trim the block down to your final size (whatever size you decide to do).
-You should have a nice crisp edge with the fusible well attached across the whole block.
+You should have a nice crisp edge with the fusible strongly adhered across the whole block.

 Now, you’re ready to lay out your blocks and sashing pieces or border pieces depending on the look you’re going for.
 When you go to sew them together, it helps to put the shirt on the bottom towards the feed dogs and the woven fabric (sashing) on top against the pressure foot.
 This way, if there is any stretch left the feed dogs will do the work of easing it in.

 Ready to start your T-shirt quilt?